-According to Boston Consulting Group, around 20% of IT projects fail and only about one-third can be described as successful in terms of time, costs and meeting expectations.
+According to Boston Consulting Group, around 20% of IT projects fail and only about one-third manage to be described as successful in terms of time, costs and meeting expectations.

 Managing IT projects is clearly not for the faint-hearted, especially if you’re not an IT expert.
 Yet it is often tempting for SMEs to take on IT projects themselves, often with the proprietor or CEO personally in charge.
 Clearly, that’s a tall order when even highly experienced IT managers often struggle.

 That said, IT projects are often made or broken by the way they are set up.
 We see four critical steps that should help SMEs manage IT projects more successfully.

 Firstly, someone at the most senior level – whether it is the CEO or another board member – must personally own the project and be genuinely interested.
 They need to have time to understand it, nurture it and have the ultimate authority to make decisions.
 The day-to-day management should ideally be handled by someone who has adequate time and sees it as their priority, rather than something they do if they get any spare time.

 Secondly, the desired business outcomes must be agreed, and the scope of the project defined against those objectives.
 Desired business outcomes might be to reduce administrative costs by 10% or to enable the company to publish a new product catalogue within four weeks, for example.

 The new IT system should not be seen as a business outcome in its own right: it is a means to an end.
 If the proposed project cannot answer the question of its purpose, it’s time to go back to the drawing board.

 A clear, big-picture view will also help define requirements, ensure that all the right people are engaged, and guide the project roadmap to completion.